anakinlong/Project-Euler/README.md

 # Running the Code

-The code for each question is in the `questions` directory.
+The code for each question is its own file in the `questions` library.
 These files can be run directly, or you can interact with all the question code from `home.py`.

 ## home.py

 `home.py` is a script in which you can directly interact with all the code I have written for the questions I have answered.
-The code for a each question is located in its own module `Q{n}`, where `n` is the question number.
+The code for a each question is located in its own module `Q{n}` within the `questions` library, where `n` is the question number.
 For example, to access the functions used in question 1:

 ```python
 import questions

 questions.Q1.sum_of_multiples([3, 5], range(1, 1000))
 ```

 ## lib